openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 These parameters are used for model export to ONNX & OpenVINO™ IR:
 - `res_encoder_name` - filename to save the converted encoder model (with `.onnx` postfix)
 - `res_decoder_name` - filename to save the converted decoder model (with `.onnx` postfix)
-- `dummy_input` - input image used for tracing PT model and creating onnx graph.
-This image is also used to compare that outputs from ONNX model and PyTorch model are the same.
 - `input_shape_decoder` - list of dimensions describing input shape for encoder for OpenVINO IR conversion.
 - `export_ir` - Set this flag to `true` to export model to the OpenVINO IR.
 For details refer to [convert to IR section](#convert-to-ir)
 - `verbose_export` - Set this flag to `true` to perform verbose export (i.e. print model optimizer commands to terminal)